Find Affordable College Courses

 Master’s Degrees in General Engineering

 A master's degree in engineering is offered at 120 colleges in the United States.
-This degree is more popular with male students, and about 22% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 37.6% of engineering graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 17 were from an underrepresented racial-ethnic group.
+Also, 46.0% of engineering graduates were international students.

 Education Levels of Engineering Majors